 But you can also head east from Monaco and cross the border into Italy.
 Once you do that, head to the lovely little town of San Remo.
 The vibe here is something amazing, with loads of colours, friendly locals and great wine wherever you turn.
 Also, should you be here in winter, you may want to arrange so that you can go and visit the famous San Remo Festival.

 Back to the French Riviera for the last of our day trips from Monaco.
 Cannes is a city of art and culture, famous for its film festival.
 You may want to avoid that festival, though, as the prices blow up and the city is swarmed by visitors.
-But during the rest of the year, Cannes is an absolutely wonderful place to visit, with one of the most beautiful promenades in the country.
+But during the rest of the year, one day in Cannes is an absolute treat, with one of the most beautiful promenades in the country.

 Extra tips for visiting Monaco

 If you’re going to visit Monaco, then it’s a good idea to think about making friends.
 According to the experts, not only can friendships turn into something long-term and fun, but they can lead to new adventures that you’d never have otherwise.